zavsky/tp/docs/DeveloperGuide.md

 - Junit (Provides a robust testing framework)
 - Gradle (Simplifying dependency management and automating the build process)

 ## Setting Up and Getting Started

 Follow these steps to set up and run the Game on your local machine.

 ### Prerequisites
 Ensure you have the following installed:
-- Intellij IDEA (highly recommended)
+- Intellij IDEA (highly recommended), or any other IDE
 - Java 17 (Required to run the application)
 - Gradle (Used for dependency management and building the project)